ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 9. Start IBEX server

-As verification that the install is correct, check the following:
+As verification that the install is correct, check any of the following:
 - Log messages can be searched for from the GUI
 - Alarms appear in the alarms view
 - The instrument and block archiver webpages are accessible and contain correct values